 Your grandmother probably told you an ounce of prevention is worth a pound of cure, right?

-That’s an especially true sentiment when it comes to reducing your chances of experiencing motion sickness on a cruise.
+That’s an especially true sentiment regarding reducing your chances of experiencing motion sickness on a cruise.

-Previously we wrote about how to combat motion sickness on a cruise and the medicinal treatment options for seasickness.
-Let’s now spend a few moments discussing choices you can make well before you step foot on a ship to lessen the risk of seasickness.
+Previously we wrote about how to combat seasickness on a cruise and the treatment options for seasickness.
+Let’s now spend a few moments discussing choices you can make well before stepping on a ship to lessen the risk.

 Choosing The Right Cruise Ship

-First, choose the right cruise ship.
-Newer, larger ships are less prone to motion sickness, thanks to both to their large size and modern stabilizers that counteract the motion of the waves.
+First, choose the correct cruise ship.
+Newer, larger vessels are less prone to motion sickness, thanks to their large size and modern stabilizers that counteract the motion of the waves.

 Think of the stabilizers as giant airplane wings.
 They extend out from the side of the ship during rough seas.

 The gyroscopic motor helps it counterbalance the side-to-side rolling motion you feel in inclement weather.
-When the stabilizers aren’t needed, they are retracted into the side of the vessel.
+When the stabilizers aren’t needed, they are retracted into the vessel’s side.

 Older and smaller ships are less likely to have this technology and are much more apt to feel the motion of the ocean.